jexxme/openUptimes/README.md

 - **POST `/api/setup/complete`**: Marks the setup as completed
 - **POST `/api/setup/reset`**: Resets the application to its initial state

-## Automated Ping System

-OpenUptimes implements an innovative self-sustaining ping mechanism that works reliably in serverless environments without requiring traditional cron jobs:

-### How It Works

-1. **Edge Runtime Execution**: The system uses Next.js Edge Runtime which allows for longer execution times than standard serverless functions
-2. **Self-scheduling Architecture**: The ping system schedules its own next ping using Redis locks and timeouts
-3. **Automatic Bootstrap**: Whenever the application starts (or receives traffic), the ping cycle is automatically initialized
-4. **Fault Tolerance**: Multiple failsafe mechanisms ensure consistent monitoring even in edge cases

-### System Components

-- **Edge Ping Function**: Long-running Edge Runtime function that bootstraps the cycle
-- **Ping Scheduler**: Coordinates ping timing and prevents overlap using Redis locks
-- **Service Monitor**: The actual service checking mechanism that stores uptime data
-- **Stats Endpoint**: Provides visibility into the ping system's operations

-### Technical Details

-- No traditional cron jobs or external schedulers required
-- Works within Vercel and other serverless platforms' constraints
-- Automatically adapts to the configured refresh interval
-- Resistant to cold starts and serverless function timeouts
-- Maintains consistent ping intervals without frontend interaction

-### Debugging (Development Only)

-When running in development mode, OpenUptimes provides a debug interface at `/debug/ping` that allows you to:

-- Monitor ping system statistics in real-time
-- Trigger manual pings through different components of the system
-- View ping history and intervals
-- Troubleshoot the monitoring system

 ## Troubleshooting

 ### Redis Connection Issues